ctx-core/dev/rpc/README.md

 Since rpc maps to functions, rpc can be a technique of modularizing & composing server code.

+## Why not just use REST?

+In this rpc architecture, REST is central to calling rpc.

+rpc is a more primitive network protocol, allowing functions to be directly called.

+These same functions may also be wrapped in a RESTful resource.

+This of this as composable controller functions or a layer under koa http handlers.

+Multiple rpc calls may be invoked & run in parallel or in sequence using a simple functional interface.

 ## Server

 A rpc is run on the server using `run__rpc` in [`ctx-core/rpc/lib`](./lib.js).